cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 customer subscriptions,
 devices (e.g., Pixel),
 and Google Cloud usage.
-It's working on integrating AI techologies in its core services.
+It's working on integrating AI technologies in its core services.
 It has 182,502 employees.
 There is much more in this report and similar reports from other public companies.